project-gemmi/gemmi/docs/analysis.rst

 The colors of vertices in this graph correspond to elements.
-Pynauty takes a list of sets of vertices with the same color, without the information which color corresponds to which element.
+Pynauty takes a list of sets of vertices with the same color, without knowing which color corresponds to which element.
 We sorted the elements to ensure that two graphs with the same atoms have the same coloring.
 However, SO3 and PO3 graphs would also have the same coloring and would be reported as isomorphic.